Directors’ Conflict of Interest Policy

 8.2 Policy Violations

-Any violation of this policy shall be immediately reported to one of the following Bank staff: Chief Financial Officer, Vice President, Human Resources, Chief Operations Officer, Chief Business Officer or President or directly to the Board Chair or Vice Chair.
+Any violation of this policy shall be immediately reported to one of the following Bank staff: Chief Financial Officer, First Vice President, Human Resources, Chief Operations Officer, Chief Business Officer or President or directly to the Board Chair or Vice Chair.